Small businesses are increasingly turning to hosted voice for a cost effective, simple-to-adopt, and reliable company phone system.

-Choosing a cloud-based unified communications network removes traditional geographical or device barriers, enabling employees to work wherever they want without affecting productivity.
+Choosing a cloud-based unified communications will help transform your business by enabling employees to work wherever they want without affecting productivity.
 Because the whole business is connected to the same system, communication flows as if everyone is in the office.
 Similarly, you can connect with partners and clients remotely as if you were at your desk.

 This approach is particularly beneficial for staff remote working late or early who require round-the-clock access to messages and more.
 Instead of having to wait for the office to wake up, employees can just get on with things.

 Transformation: Client problems are solved faster

 There’s always room to offer a better service to clients, and incorporating a unified communications system can make it easier to react to customer requests.

 Unifying your communications allows employees to be more contactable to offer help and find information quickly for clients.
 Potentially even out of hours – it’s possible for staff to be on the same network on their phones at home.

 Having a single point of communication streamlines your business and allows your employees to act promptly to internal and external challenges.
 Everyone is connected so it’s possible that there’s always someone to answer the phone.